Indonesia

 General Elections, 14 February 2024

-The Asian Monsoon that drives seasonal storms and floods across the Indian sub-continent and Southeast/East Asia brings upwards of 85% of the annual rainfall in the region (EOS 2020).
-At the end of the dry season, the Meteorology, Climatology, and Geophysics Agency (BKMG) estimated that the peak rainy season would occur in January and February of 2024 (ANTARA 2023).
-Consequential to peak rainfall, the BKMG warned of risks for landslides and flooding in these months (Reuters 2023).
-Severe weather in the region is becoming more common (Jakarta Post 2024).
-However, stronger El Nino years, or when the Pacific Ocean temperatures rise above average, tend to bring drought to Indonesia as rainfall patterns shift (Gro Intelligence 2023; Grantham Institute n.d.).
-The frequency and intensity of droughts in Indonesia are expected to increase together with El Nino events following warmer global temperatures.
-By 2030, climate change is projected to increase the number of people affected by floods annually by 400,000 (Asian Development Bank, 2021).
+The Asian Monsoon that drives seasonal storms and floods across the Indian subcontinent and Southeast/East Asia brings upwards of 85 per cent of the annual rainfall in these regions (Clift et al. 2020).
+At the end of the dry season, the Meteorology, Climatology, and Geophysics Agency (BKMG) estimated that the peak of the rainy season would occur in January and February of 2024 (ANTARA 2023) and warned of risks of landslides and flooding in these months (Reuters 2023).
+Severe weather in the region is becoming more common (Indra 2024).
+However, stronger El Niño years, or when the Pacific Ocean temperatures rise above average, tend to bring drought to Indonesia as rainfall patterns shift (AGRO 2023; Grantham Institute n.d.).
+The frequency and intensity of droughts in Indonesia are expected to increase together with El Niño events following warmer global temperatures.
+By 2030, climate change is projected to increase the number of Indonesians affected by floods annually by 400,000 (ADB 2021).

 Bibliography